Level 1 DOT Inspection

 What Are the DOT Inspection Levels?

 There are six exact levels for DOT safety inspections.
 The Level 1 Inspection refers to the North American Standard Inspection.
 A Level 2 DOT Inspection focuses on a walk-around inspection.
 This means the DOT inspector assesses the exterior of the vehicle.
 The Level 3 DOT Inspection focuses on the driver.
 That’s why it often gets referred to as the “driver only inspection.”
 Level 4 safety inspections function as “special” inspections where the terms vary.
 The Level 5 DOT Inspection is a separate vehicle only inspection.
 A Level 6 DOT safety inspection is less common than the others and Freight Contracts .
 That’s because it’s an “Enhanced NAS Inspection for Radioactive Shipments.”
+What Is the MCS-90 & How Does It Affect the Trucking Insurance of Motor Carriers?

 Do You Need More Information About the DOT Level 1 Inspection?